Denperidge/raindrop-webportal/README.md

             - (CSS) The base stylesheet styles the `[aria-pressed=true]` buttons differently.
 This way visual feedback and accessibility data is directly linked!
         - (JS) Side note: to replicate `<a>` keyboard-navigation behaviour on the filter tag buttons, pressing `Enter` with them selected triggers a `click`.
 This is not a problem in no-js mode, as `<a href="">` is used there

+### Loading data from [.eleventy.js](.eleventy.js) instead of using Eleventy's data directory
+This is mostly due to the tags requiring a build-time computation (finding out what tags there are, sorting raindrops per tag, etc.).

+While this can be done using Eleventy's computed data, it (sadly) does *not* play nice with that computed data being used for front-matter pagination data.
+Manual data reading it is!

 ## How-to
 ### Getting started
 This requires [Node.js](https://nodejs.org/) and [git](https://git-scm.com/) to be installed.